 Welcome to our recruitment page for 2022/2023!
 You can find a timeline of our important deadlines and application forms here.

-We have closed registration for the 2019 year, but check our Facebook page and leave a like for updates on projects, member activities and future registrations dates!
-In the meantime, feel free to explore Envision and its projects, or email us at [email protected] for any enquiries.
+The applications for the 2020/2021 year are open for certain projects!
+Check our Facebook page and leave a like for updates on projects, member activities and future registrations dates!
+Feel free to explore Envision and its projects, or email us at [email protected] for any enquiries.